CesiumGS/3d-tiles/extensions/3DTILES_multiple_contents/README.md

 When this extension is used the containing tile's `content` property must be omitted.

+Each content object may optionally have a `boundingVolume` that tightly fits the actual content.
+When a content does not have a `boundingVolume` property, then the bounding volume of the enclosing tile is used.
+When bounding volumes for contents are given, then they must maintain the [spatial coherence](https://github.com/CesiumGS/3d-tiles/blob/main/specification/README.md#bounding-volume-spatial-coherence) of the tile hierarchy.
+This means that these bounding volumes must all be fully contained in the bounding volume of the enclosing tile.

 ## Combining With Other Extensions

 ### Metadata Groups